RobloxAPI/build-archive/README.md

 - `API-Dump.json`: Translated from the original dump format.
 Content may change over time as accuracy is improved.
 - `ReflectionMetadata.xml`: Reflection metadata file.

+#### Production
+The `production` directory contains builds that are added as they are released by Roblox.
+Each build contains the following files:

+- `API-Dump.json`: API dump in JSON format.
+- `ReflectionMetadata.xml`: Reflection metadata file.

+*Some files, such as ReflectionMetadata.xml, are missing from many builds.
+Missing files will be added if recovered.*